 There are cases where entities inherit from System.Image or System.FileDocument.
 Some of those inherited attributes cannot be set to read/write, so they are set to read-only.

 All roles in the current module, except anonymous roles, have read and write access for associations if the entity is the association owner

 The rules described above are created if you create an entity in Studio.

-As the last stage, Studio applies the following changes to index.html and login.html files in your project:
+As the last stage, Studio applies the changes login.html file in your app.

 If the login.html file exist, Studio backs it up in the same folder under the name login_backup_year-month-day_hour-minute.html, indicating the date and time of the backup.
 Studio also creates a new file under the name login.html

 If the login.html file does not exist, Studio creates it under the name login.html

 This procedure enables single sign-on and allows existing users to automatically sign in to your app using their Mendix accounts.

 7 App Security Level Set Up